hanshuebner/html-scrabble/README.md

   hack this code, expect a high WTF rate.
 * Ugly UI.
 Daniel's original work was very nice-looking, and my additions to the user interface can't compete with what he did.
+* UI not translated.
+The user interface is available in English, only.
 * Simple database.
 All game data is kept in memory and serialized to a JSON log using the node-dirty database system.
 This works well, but has limited capacity and the database file grows without bounds.